angelicarm3/holbertonschool-zero_day/0x03-git/README.md

-This project is about learning how to work with GIt and GitHub :)
+This project is about learning how to work with Git and GitHub :)
+I love it so far